Whitepaper

 To evaluate the quality of a transcript produced by an ASR system, we typically compare it to a gold standard reference transcript, written by a human listener.

-Word error rate (WER) is calculated as the minimum number of world-level edits (substitutions, deletions, and insertions) to transform the reference transcript into the generated transcript, divided by the length of the reference transcript.
+Word error rate (WER) is calculated as the minimum number of word-level edits (substitutions, deletions, and insertions) to transform the reference transcript into the generated transcript, divided by the length of the reference transcript.

 This calculation is illustrated in Example 1, where the transcript missed three words, and misunderstood one word (taken vs taking).
 Here, the minimum number of edits to correct the transcript is four: Adding back the three missing words, and correcting the misunderstood word.
 WER is calculated by dividing the number of edits by the length of the reference transcript, which contains 24 words, for a WER of 4 / 24 = 0.167.